kjappelbaum/mofdscribe/docs/source/background.rst

-SBU-centered featurizers
+BU-centered featurizers
 -----------------------------

 Reticular chemistry describes materials built via a tinker-toy approach.
 Hence, a natural approach is to focus on the building blocks.

-mofdscribe can compute descriptors that are SBU-centred, for instance, using RDKit descriptors on the building blocks.
-However, you are not limited to descriptors operating on molecules -- you can convert any featurizer into an SBU-centered fearturizer:
+mofdscribe can compute descriptors that are BU-centred, for instance, using RDKit descriptors on the building blocks.
+However, you are not limited to descriptors operating on molecules -- you can convert any featurizer into an BU-centered fearturizer:

 .. code-block:: python

     from matminer.featurizers.site import SOAP
     from matminer.featurizers.structure import SiteStatsFingerprint
     from pymatgen.core import Structure
+    from mofdscribe.featurizers.bu import BUFeaturizer

     base_feat = SiteStatsFingerprint(SOAP.from_preset("formation_energy"))
     base_feat.fit([hkust_structure])
-    featurizer = SBUFeaturizer(base_feat, aggregations=("mean",))
+    featurizer = BUFeaturizer(base_feat, aggregations=("mean",))
     features = featurizer.featurize(structure=hkust_structure)

 For this, you can either provide your building blocks that you extracted with any of the available tools, or use our integration with our `moffragmentor <https://github.com/kjappelbaum/moffragmentor>`_ package.
 In this case, we will fragment the MOF into its building blocks and then compute the features for each building block and let you choose how you want to aggregate them.